wp-plugins/konnichiwa/readme.txt

 5. Each post, page or other content type can have its individual access restrictions.

 == Changelog ==

+= Version 0.7.1 =
+1. Made the protect shortcode execute shortcodes from other plugins.
+This way you can protect any dynamic conent like quizzes etc.

 = Version 0.7 =
 - A new shortcode allows you to protect a piece of content within a post or page (or custom post type)